ocotillo/handbook/appendices/computer_setup/computer_setup.md

     service sshd restart
     ```

-## Prepare for automated provisioning
+## Perform (mostly) automated provisioning

 Log in via `ssh` as a user with `sudo` access.

-**If you are provisioning an instrument control computer that needs a realtime kernel and the NVIDIA SDKs, first follow [Installing the realtime Linux kernel and the NVIDIA GPU driver](realtime_linux_config) and come back.**
+**If you are provisioning a computer that needs a realtime kernel and the NVIDIA SDKs, first follow [Installing the realtime Linux kernel and the NVIDIA GPU driver](realtime_linux_config) and come back.**

 1. Clone [magao-x/MagAOX](https://github.com/magao-x/MagAOX) into your home directory (**not** into `/opt/MagAOX`, yet)